Human rights in Nicaragua: Amnesty USA

 Amnesty USA lists violence against women, freedom of expression violations, and the violation of designated sexual and reproductive rights as their main concerns for the country.
 Nicaragua made abortions illegal under all circumstances in 2006 and has not repealed this law despite two major attempts to do so in 2008 and 2014 under the belief that this law was unconstitutional.
 Amnesty USA is concerned about the correlation between this law being propagated and the increase in maternal deaths.
 The organisation also voices its concern over the political clash between the FSLN supporters and anti-government protesters, stating that the pro-government groups attacked protesters and were not apprehended for these demonstrations of violence.
 Protesters were threatened with acts of violence in order to silence their political views, and Amnesty reports that no culprits have been brought to justice under this government.

 Media coverage

 News on the protests and human rights violations reached a range of news media channels and publications, including BBC News, The Guardian, and Al Jazeera.
 Many articles focused on Daniel Ortego's role in the protests and the backlash the protesters faced.
 The BBC, Guardian and Al Jazeera all confirmed the reports from the listed organisations and stated that the violence was being propagated by pro-government and vigilante groups.

 Government responses

 Nicaragua's president, Daniel Ortega, stated that the violence in Nicaragua was caused by drug traffickers and political enemies, not by his administration.
-He stated that there had been a "campaign of lies... to try to hurt the image of Nicaragua and its government".
+He stated that there had been a "campaign of lies ... to try to hurt the image of Nicaragua and its government".
 He also denied that any peaceful protests had ever been attacked.

+Socio-political context of reproductive rights

+Gender norms and violence

+Gender relations and violence in Nicaragua have been shaped by social and cultural patterns that have influenced women's lives throughout the 20th and 21st century.
+In the1980's the goal of the Sandinista party was to claim equality between men and women to be a revolutionary principle, but it was only ever expressed through educational and professional opportunities.
+It was not reflected in the efforts to challenge the culture of Machismo or the widespread tolerance of domestic violence.
+Prior to the 1990s, domestic violence was hardly ever discussed in public, because it was treated as a private matter or issue.
+As a variety of women's organizations and Casas de las Mujeres ("Houses of the Women") began to expand their work in the country, it was reported that a large amount of women and girls lacked reproductive education and health care services.
+In 1995, the first population-based study was performed in Leon, Nicaragua to provide an estimate of how many women and girls were experiencing physical and sexual violence by intimate partners.
+More than half (55%) of ever-partnered women had experienced violence from intimate partners in their life, while 27% had experienced this kind of violence within the previous 12 months of the interview.